amontilla0/smartcoil/README.md

 ## Database details
 An internal SQLite database is used to store outdoor and indoor status for future data analysis.
+The items stored in the DB are:
+- Temperature, humidity, air pressure, gas resistance and air quality, coming from the BME680 sensor.
+- Current state of the GUI such as target temperature and set fan speed.
+- Latitude, longitude, outdoor temperature, humidity, pressure, forecast condition, wind speed, wind direction and precipitation percentage.
+All coming from the weather API.

 ## Installation and usage